All Teas Are Different, Right?

 And that’s just what’s in the Organic Very Berry Citrus!
 13 ingredients expertly blended into one tisane!

 Rooibos, also known as red tea or redbush tea, is a naturally caffeine-free herb originating in South Africa that has been linked to possible protection from cancer, heart disease, and stroke, per Healthline.
 Let us be clear, caffeine-free and decaffeinated are two very different things.
 Rooibos straight-up doesn’t have any caffeine in it from the get-go, so it’s naturally caffeine-free.
-Decaffeinated teas, unless the package specifically says “water decaf,” which hasn’t become mainstream yet, are soaked in harsh chemicals that remove the caffeine.
-If you want flavor without the caffeine, go with rooibos!
+All of our decaf teas are CO2 decaffeinated.
+This process uses pressure and heat that bonds with caffeine molecules and strips them from the tea leaves.

-Rooibos comes in both red and green varieties and is the foundation upon which many of our most beloved teas are built: see Organic Blood Orange Vanilla Rooibos, Organic Blueberry Bliss, and our new Organic Triple Berry Rooibos.
+Rooibos comes in both red and green varieties and is the foundation upon which many of our most beloved teas are built: see Blood Orange Vanilla Rooibos, Blueberry Bliss, and Fireside Vanilla.
 Red rooibos is sweet and rich while green rooibos is lighter and has a grassier flavor.
 Best stepped at 212°F for 5 - 7 minutes.

 Last but not leaf (get it?), we have yerba mate (pronounced her•bah mah•tay).
 Grown deep in the jungles of South America, the native holly trees produce leaves that are naturally caffeinated, full of vitamins and minerals, and brew a herbaceous, strong cup.
-Whether you enjoy it the traditional way, from a hollowed-out gourd using a bombilla (pronounced bohm•bee•shah), or from your favorite mug, you can’t go wrong with yerba mate.
+Whether you enjoy it the traditional way, from a hollowed-out gourd using a bombilla (pronounced bawm•bee•yah), or from your favorite mug, you can’t go wrong with yerba mate (or its benefits).